mduvekot/writingclub/BIT.md

 and a slow, deliberative and analytical 'System 2'. %%You might have added a citation here.
 Anyway, That's how brains work.
 Why assume that making AI work like brains is going to allow it to surpass human intelligence.?
 That's like bringing horses back into formula 1 racing to make the cars go faster.
 LLMs do not resemble system 1 thinking.
 That's just not true.%%

 Behavioural science can make a crucial contribution to these efforts.
-The main insight it brings is the importance of metacognition: the ability to think about your thinking and adjust your approach accordingly.
+The main insight it brings is the importance of metacognition %%but metacognition is not the subject of behavioural science, is it?%%: the ability to think about your thinking and adjust your approach accordingly.
 For AI systems, this means the ability to match thinking fast or thinking slow to the task at hand. %%But System 1/2 is how humans think (supposedly, it's contestable) , but it's definitely NOT how AIs "think".
 AIs don't have those two modes.
 If I ask an LMM to factorize 97015669, it should not use heuristic methods but use a algorithm.
 That's not "metacognition".
 In fact, the LLM should refuse to answer the questions.
 It should just say; I am a really, really inefficient way of getting an (probably wrong) answer.
 Use a tool that is built for this purpose instead.
 BTW 7,919 times 12,251 is 97,015,669%%